Assistant Professor Jessica Black sees neuroscience as a critical component to the core of social work training. More about Expanding Our... »

 If you read between the lines of Bryan Harter's resume, you could say he's been preparing to be a social worker his entire life.
 More about Real Careers... »

 The Field Education department at Boston College Graduate School of Social Work is composed of Master's Level social workers who have decades of combined social work experience.
-In addition to the Director and Assistant Director, Field Education Specialists are assigned to work with students to determine the best internship opportunity available, given a student's experience, interests, and goals.
+In addition to the Director and Assistant Director, Field Education Specialists will work with students to determine the best internship opportunity available, given a student's experience, interests, and goals.
 Specialists utilize their own practice experiences in advising and supporting students in their selection and development of the practicum.
 Another primary responsibility of the Field Education team is facilitating the relationships with agency partners, which allow the practice community to inform the curriculum, as well as bring academic expertise to agency efforts at research and innovation.

 The role of advisors includes the following: